 Antoine Tamestit has been described as possessing “a flawless technique, and combines effortless musicality with an easy communicative power” (Bachtrack).
 He has achieved the rare distinction as a violist of being in constant demand as a soloist, recitalist and chamber musician.
 In addition to his peerless technique, he is known for the depth and beauty of his sound with its rich, deep, burnished quality.
 His repertoire is broad, ranging from the Baroque to the contemporary, and he has performed and recorded several world premieres.

 In the 2017/18 season Tamestit is Artist-in-Residence with the Frankfurt Radio Symphony Orchestra, Stavanger Symphony Orchestra, Wiener Konzerthaus and Konzerthaus Dortmund.
-Other engagements in this season include a tour with the Orchestre de Paris, concerts with the Leipzig Gewandhaus Orchestra, the Monteverdi Orchestra, Finnish Radio Symphony Orchestra, Swedish Chamber Orchestra, Orchestre de Chambre de Lausanne, Seoul Philharmonic, with the Netherland Radio Philharmonic he will premiere a new concerto by Theirry Escaish.
+Other engagements in this season include a tour with the Orchestre de Paris, concerts with the Leipzig Gewandhaus Orchestra, the Monteverdi Orchestra, Finnish Radio Symphony Orchestra, Swedish Chamber Orchestra, Orchestre de Chambre de Lausanne, Seoul Philharmonic, and with the Netherlands Radio Philharmonic he will premiere a new concerto by Theirry Escaich.
 Tamestit will also tour Australia and New Zealand where he will perform with the Queensland, Tasmanian and New Zealand Symphony Orchestras.

 Antoine Tamestit records for Harmonia Mundi and released Bel Canto: The Voice of the Viola, his first CD for the label, with Cédric Tiberghien in February 2017: "His rich, husky tone is dangerously seductive."The Arts Desk.
-Tamestit’s distinguished discography includes Berlioz’s Harold en Italie with the London Symphony Orchestra and Valery Gergiev for LSO Live; for Naïve he has recorded three of the Bach Suites, Hindemith solo and concertante works recorded with the Frankfurt Radio Symphony Orchestra and Paavo Järvi; and an earlier recording of Harold in Italy with Marc Minkowski and Les Musicians du Louvre.
+Tamestit’s distinguished discography includes Berlioz’s Harold en Italie with the London Symphony Orchestra and Valery Gergiev for LSO Live; for Naïve he has recorded three Bach Suites, Hindemith solo and concertante works with the Frankfurt Radio Symphony Orchestra and Paavo Järvi; and an earlier recording of Harold in Italy with Marc Minkowski and Les Musiciens du Louvre.
 In 2016 he appeared with Frank Peter Zimmermann and the Chamber Orchestra of the Bavarian Radio Symphony Orchestra on a new recording of Mozart’s Sinfonia Concertante (Hännsler Classic).

 Antoine Tamestit plays on a viola made by Stradivarius in 1672, loaned by the Habisreutinger Foundation.